snail vine

 Sun Requirement

-The snail vine loves to be under the full sun but thrives under partial shade too.
-However, if robust flowering is preferred, but the plant under 6 hours of continuous sun exposure.
+The snail vine loves to be in full sun but thrives under partial shade too.
+However, if robust flowering is preferred, put the plant under 6 hours of continuous sun exposure.

 Water Requirement